PedroZappa/42_push_swap/README.md

 ## QuickSort Algorithm (push_swap Variation)

-This modified version of the `QuickSort Algorithm` sorts a `stack_a` by leveraging a second `stack_b` to repeatedly partitioning the elements around a `median` (pivot) value (the key concept of the traditional `QuickSort Algorithm`), while keeping track of the optimal operations needed to merge the partitions back together into `stack_a` in ascending order.
+This modified version of the `QuickSort Algorithm` sorts a stack (`stack_a`) by leveraging a second "temporary" stack (`stack_b`) to repeatedly partitioning the elements around a `median` (pivot) value (the key concept of the traditional `QuickSort Algorithm`), while keeping track of the optimal operations needed to merge the partitions back together into `stack_a` in ascending order.

 Following is a brief description of each case handled by the algorithm implemented in this project: